Crimes and Misdemeanors

 Crimes and Misdemeanors is a 1989 American existential comedy-drama film written and directed by Woody Allen, who stars alongside Martin Landau, Mia Farrow, Anjelica Huston, Jerry Orbach, Alan Alda, Sam Waterston, and Joanna Gleason.

+Crimes and Misdemeanors was released by Orion Pictures on October 13, 1989.
 The film was met with critical acclaim, receiving three Academy Award nominations: Allen, for Best Director and Best Original Screenplay, and Landau, for Best Actor in a Supporting Role.
 Several publications have ranked Crimes and Misdemeanors as one of Allen's greatest films.

 Plot

 The story follows two main characters: Judah Rosenthal, a successful and reputable ophthalmologist, and Clifford Stern, a small-time documentary filmmaker.

 Judah, an upper class respected family man, is having an affair with flight attendant Dolores Paley.
 After it becomes clear to her that Judah will not end his marriage, Dolores threatens to disclose the affair to Judah's wife, Miriam.
 She is also aware of some questionable financial deals Judah made before becoming a wealthy ophthalmologist, which adds to his stress.
 He confides in a patient, Ben, a rabbi who is rapidly losing his eyesight.
 Ben advises openness and honesty between Judah and his wife, but Judah does not wish to imperil his marriage.
 Desperate, Judah turns to his brother, Jack, a gangster, who hires a hitman to kill Dolores.
 Before her corpse is discovered, Judah retrieves letters and other items from her apartment in order to cover his tracks.
 Stricken with guilt, Judah turns to the religious teachings he had rejected, believing for the first time that a just God is watching him and passing judgment.

 Cliff, meanwhile, has been hired by his pompous brother-in-law, Lester, a successful television producer, to make a documentary celebrating Lester's life and work.
 Cliff grows to despise him.
 While filming and mocking the subject, Cliff falls in love with Lester's associate producer, Halley Reed.
 Despondent over his failing marriage to Lester's sister Wendy, he woos Halley, showing her footage from his ongoing documentary about Professor Louis Levy, a renowned philosopher.
 He ensures Halley is aware that he is shooting Lester's documentary merely for the money so he can finish his more meaningful project with Levy.